scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

   notebook-based computing, resulting in diverse Jupyter-compatible platforms (e.g., JupyterLab, Google Colab, VS Code).
 Jupyter Widgets extend these environments with custom visualizations and interactive elements that communicate directly with user code and data.
 While this bidirectional communication makes the widget system powerful, its architecture is currently tightly coupled to platforms.
 As a result, widgets are complex and error-prone to author and distribute, limiting the potential of the wider widget ecosystem.
-Here we describe the approach behind the _anywidget_ project, a standard for widget front-end modules that decouples them from notebook platforms.
-The approach ensures cross-platform compatibility by using the web browser’s built-in module system to load these modules from the notebook kernel.
+  Here we describe the motivation and approach behind the _anywidget_ project, a specification and toolset for portable and reusable web-based widgets in interactive computing environments.
+It ensures cross-platform compatibility by using the web browser’s built-in module system to load these modules from the notebook kernel.
 This design simplifies widget authorship and distribution, enables rapid prototyping, and lowers the barrier to entry for newcomers.
+  Anywidget is compatible with not just JCPs but any web-based notebook platform or authoring environment and is already adopted by other projects.
   Its adoption has sparked a widget renaissance, improving reusability, interoperability, and making interactive computing more accessible.
 ---

 ## Introduction